St. Paul's School is committed to educating the whole person and preparing students to make contributions to a changing and challenging world.

 What sports does St. Paul's School offer?

-St. Paul's School offers 19 interscholastic sports: Alpine Skiing, Ballet, Baseball, Basketball, Crew, Cross Country, Dance, Field Hockey, Football, Ice Hockey, Lacrosse, Nordic Skiing, Soccer, Softball, Squash, Tennis, Track and Field, Volleyball and Wrestling.
+St. Paul's School offers 23 interscholastic sports: Alpine Skiing, Ballet, Baseball, Basketball, Climbing, Crew, Cross Country, Dance, Field Hockey, Football, Golf, Ice Hockey, Lacrosse, Nordic Skiing, Soccer, Softball, Squash, Swimming and Diving, Tennis, Track, Track and Field, Volleyball and Wrestling.

 What is St. Paul's School's ranking?

-St. Paul's School ranks among the top 20 boarding schools for High percentage of boarding students, Large financial endowment, Highest endowment/student, Low acceptance rates, Most extracurriculars offered and High average SAT scores.
+St. Paul's School ranks among the top 20 boarding schools for High percentage of boarding students, Large financial endowment, Highest endowment/student, Low acceptance rates, High average SAT scores and High ACT scores.

 When is the application deadline for St. Paul's School?